Bramichou/ThreeJS-Boilerplate/README.md

 # A boiler plate that start a Three.JS project

 ## Start a project
 This project use yarn instead of npm, why ?
-Because it is more FAAAAASSTTTT :) So let's install yarn  here [(https://yarnpkg.com/lang/en/)]
+Because it is more FAAAAASSTTTT :) So let's install yarn  [click here](https://yarnpkg.com/lang/en/)

 Then you have to install dependencies with